stoneneedle/support-chat-ts/README.md

 As a chat room user, I want to register for an online community, so that I can engage upon a topic of interest to me.

+As a chat room user, I want to create a profile, so that I can make my own web site and other users can see created content.

 ## Wireframes